k78ma/quartz/content/3A/MTE 309/Thermodynamic System.md

 A *closed system* has no mass exchange with surroundings, but energy is exchanged with the surroundings.
 Mass is fixed (and conserved), which is called a "control mass".

 An *open system* has both mass and energy exchange with surroundings.
+- The mass is generally not fixed.
+- Boundary is usually fixed – “control volume”.